-These German pie recipes chosen from Grandma's collection will let you make delicious dessert pies that are perfect for any occasion.
-It's a fact that everybody loves to eat homemade pie, and once people taste the unique, Old World taste of these apple pies, they'll beg for second helpings.
+The German pie recipes chosen from Grandma's collection allow you to make delicious dessert pies that are perfect for any occasion.
+It's a fact that everybody loves to eat homemade pie, and once people taste the unique, Old World taste of these, they'll beg for second helpings.
 Bake one tonight.

 The White House Cook Book (1913)